 Hours: 10am-6pm, daily

 Smack dab in the center of Taiwan is a colorful chocolate wonderland.
-Though definitely out of the way, this place has the best reviews of anywhere in Nantou.
+Though definitely out of the way, this place has good reviews for their child-friendly atmosphere and educational endeavors.
 Dozens of beautiful truffles in a long glass display case call your eye as soon as you walk in the door.
 Seasonal cookies, cakes and ganache, oh my!
 Fitting with the cute and old-timey decor, they also offer DIY chocolate classes and afternoon tea sets.

 Address: 546, Taiwan, Nantou County, Ren’ai Township, 榮光巷8-3號 (Google Maps)

 Even though it’s in the center of a large town, if I didn’t know better I would have said this place was the town.
 With a café serving Taiwanese coffee & teas, a potent pastry selections, homemade gelato stand, and climate-controlled chocolate workshop, you might feel like Feeling 18 has taken over this area.
 There are even fruit stands set up all over, year-round.
 The name comes from the fact that the chocolate shop is kept at an even 18°C to maintain the integrity of the chocolates.

 When you go, don’t miss out on the passion fruit white chocolate ganache or the hazelnut praline.
 I’d also implore you to get a 3-scoop cup or cone, with literally any of the flavors; I’ve tried ten of the flavors and they’re all delicious.
 My top 3 are the Thai Tea, Maleku & Sea Salt, and Lychee Rose.
 Grab a selfie at one of the cute photo-op spots before your ice cream melts!